 Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 5.2.a.
-Families are encouraged to visit at any time during the day to observe, play with children, read to children, or share their skills and interests.
-K 5.2.a.
-A variety of events are co-sponsored by the preschool, kindergarten and the school district (e.g., playground nights, story times, assemblies, etc.) to encourage a successful transition to kindergarten programs.
+Families are encouraged to visit any time during the day to observe, play with children, read to children, or share their skills and interests.
 5.2.b.
 Varying family schedules are considered when planning opportunities for involvement in workshops, conferences, speakers, field trips, etc. 5.2.c.
-A variety of strategies are used to make families feel welcome and engaged: Families are greeted personally as they enter the program setting Families participate in planning activities Families may volunteer during program time as well as outside of the program schedule The program recognizes volunteers for their service 5.2.d.
+A variety of strategies are used to make families feel welcome and engaged Families are greeted personally as they enter the program setting Families participate in planning activities Families may volunteer during program time as well as outside of the program schedule The program recognizes volunteers for their service 5.2.d.
 Procedures are shared with volunteers that enable them to interact directly with children in developmentally appropriate ways.
 5.2.e.
-The program provides resources, educational opportunities, and referrals to meet the needs and interests of parents, which could include topics such as: Parenting skills; activities to support language and literacy development in the home; activities to support parents with transitions; medical/dental topics; mental/behavioral health nutrition and physical health; typical and atypical child development; parent/community partnerships; family support topics, (e.g. employment skills, budgeting, single-parenting, education opportunities, adult literacy) Support for families of children with special needs
+The program provides resources, educational opportunities, and referrals to meet the needs and interests of parents, which could include topics such as: Parenting skills; Activities to support language and literacy development in the home;